Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: Abstract

 \section{Abstract}

-We extend the CDPR lattice reduction algorithm from ideal to module lattices, leveraging the trace orthogonality of the power basis to decompose the module into rank‑1 submodules and applying CDPR independently to each.
-This base module reduction achieves a Hermite factor $\exp(\tilde{O}(\sqrt{n}))$ matching the ideal case, with a module reduction factor $O(1)$ independent of the rank, under a balance hypothesis automatically satisfied for MLWE-distributed bases.
-To control precision, we introduce CRT‑scaled rounding at totally split primes, reducing the Gram–Schmidt rounding error and yielding a bounded‑precision implementation.
-We further reformulate the CDPR sign‑selection subproblem as a mixed‑integer linear program, determining the optimal balanced discrepancy to be a universal constant $\delta^*\approx 0.4407$.
-All results build on the class number one condition $h_k^+=1$ established in Part I of this series.
+We extend the CDPR's quantum attack from ideal lattices to module lattices over $2^k$-th cyclotomic rings.
+Using trace orthogonality of the power basis, we decompose a rank-$d$ module into mutually orthogonal rank-$1$ submodules, and apply CDPR's analysis to each independently and return the shortest candidate.
+The Hermite factor $\exp(\tilde{O}(\sqrt{n}))$ matches the ideal case, with a module reduction factor $\alpha_d=O(1)$ independent of the rank, under a balance hypothesis (proved for Gaussian distribution) automatic for MLWE-distributed bases.
+To enable a bounded-precision implementation, we replace coordinate-wise rounding with Chinese Remainder Theorem-scaled rounding at totally split primes, reducing the Gram-Schmidt rounding radius from $n/2$ to $\le 1$ at cost $O(d^2 r n \log n)$.
+Finally, we reformulate the CDPR's sign-selection step as a mixed-integer linear program and prove its optimum is no more than 1/2 for all $k$ ($\approx 0.4407$ for all tested $k\le 12$, conjecturally universal).
+This replaces the previous heuristic discrepancy $\Theta(\sqrt{nk})$.
+All results build on the class number condition $h_k^+=1$ established in Part I of this series.